For a lunch or a drink in the sun, the Do It In Paris editorial team reveals its must-visit terrace spots to book right away!

 © Fontaine Gaillon / Yaya Secrétan by @pj_cha on Instagram / Dupin

 In the Mediterranean category

-Missing getaways in Greece?
-It's time to head to the Filakia Petit Café d'Athènes (9 rue Mandar, Paris 2e) which sells the best souvlakis in Paris, lemonades and cocktails at Ouzo on its pedestrian and friends-friendly terrace that transports you on vacation.
-Another divine drop-off point that will bring back summer in Antiparos in Montmartre fashion: Etsi (23 rue Eugène Carrière, Paris 18th).
+Missing your Greek getaways?
+It's time to head to Filakia Petit Café d'Athènes (9 rue Mandar, Paris 2nd), where you'll find the best souvlakis in Paris, refreshing lemonades, and Ouzo cocktails on their pedestrian and friend-friendly terrace, transporting you on vacation.
+Another divine spot that will evoke the summer vibes of Antiparos in Montmartre-style is Etsi (23 rue Eugène Carrière, Paris 18th).

-If you suddenly feel the urge to dine at the best Lebanese in Paris, dearly, we can only recommend you to squat dare-dare the small terrace of Eats Thyme (44 rue Coquillière, Paris 1er ), the new posh and gourmet trusted by the beautiful Parisian world and thought of as an oriental trattoria.
-As for Liza, the big sister of the fashionable Beirut dining room (14 rue de la Banque, Paris 2e ): you reserve your place without delay to taste her signature mezzés.
+If you suddenly have the urge to dine at the best Lebanese restaurants in Paris, we highly recommend quickly snagging a spot on the cozy terrace of Eats Thyme (44 rue Coquillière, Paris 1st), the new trendy and gourmet spot frequented by Parisian elites, designed like an oriental trattoria.
+As for Liza, the big sister of the fashionable dining scene from Beirut (14 rue de la Banque, Paris 2nd), make a reservation without delay to indulge in their exquisite mezzes.

-Notice to pasta lovers: the extraordinary terrace of Mamma Primi (71 rue des Dames, Paris 17th) awaits you with its legendary truffle pasta like all the other Parisian addresses of the Big Mamma group.
-More picturesque and refined, the paved courtyard of Marcello (8 rue Mabillon, Paris 6e ) provokes the general excitement of Italian foodies.
-Ready, Set ?
-Book!
+Attention, pasta lovers!
+The extraordinary terrace of Mamma Primi (71 rue des Dames, Paris 17th) awaits you with its legendary truffle pasta, just like all the other Parisian addresses of the Big Mamma group.
+For a more picturesque and refined setting, the paved courtyard of Marcello (8 rue Mabillon, Paris 6th) creates a buzz among Italian foodies.
+Ready, set, book!

 © Filakia Petit Café d'Athènes by Géraldine Martens / Etsi / Big Mamma